CNN: Films

 In October 2012, CNN formed a film division called CNN Films to distribute and produce made-for-TV and feature documentaries.
 Its first acquisition was a documentary entitled Girl Rising, a documentary narrated by Meryl Streep that focused on the struggles of girls' education.

 Radio

 In July 2014, Cumulus Media announced that it would end its partnership with ABC News Radio, and enter into a new partnership with CNN to syndicate national and international news content for its stations through Westwood One beginning in 2015, including access to a wire service, and digital content for its station websites.
-This service is unbranded, allowing individual stations to integrate the content with their own news brands.
+The service was unbranded, allowing individual stations to integrate the content with their news brands.
+On July 9, 2020, citing "extraordinary circumstances in the current marketplace" and a need to prioritize the company's resources, Westwood One announced that the service would be discontinued on August 30.

-As of February 2019, the audio simulcast of CNN is distributed on Entercom's Radio.com website and app.
+The audio simulcast of CNN is distributed on Entercom's Radio.com website and app.

-Specialized channels
+Other channels

 Over the years, CNN has launched spin-off networks in the United States and other countries.
 Channels that currently operate include: